Level/abstract-level/README.md

 **Note:** Not all implementations support `seek()`.
 Consult `db.supports.seek` or the [support matrix](https://github.com/Level/supports#seek-boolean).

-#### `iterator.close([callback])`
+#### `iterator.close()`

 Free up underlying resources.
-The `callback` function will be called with no arguments.
-If no callback is provided, a promise is returned.
+Returns a promise.
 Closing the iterator is an idempotent operation, such that calling `close()` more than once is allowed and makes no difference.

 If a `next()` ,`nextv()` or `all()` call is in progress, closing will wait for that to finish.
 After `close()` has been called, further calls to `next()` ,`nextv()` or `all()` will yield an error with code [`LEVEL_ITERATOR_NOT_OPEN`](#errors).